 So yes, it’s about being adaptable, but it’s also about reducing risk, removing inefficiencies and developing a business-wide mindset that encourages learning and continuous improvement.

 Here are the hard and fast-rules of agile retailing.

 The customer is paramount

-Customer-centricity is at the very core of agile retail, driven by a mammoth shift in the relationship retailers have with consumers.
+Customer-centricity is at the very core of agile retailing, driven by a mammoth shift in the relationship retailers have with consumers.
 The push-pull dynamic has shunted, landing firmly in the consumer’s court.

 Consumers don’t need you to tell them what they want: they already know, and what’s more, they know how they want it.
 Frictionless, fast, and low effort.